 Sales of substantial amounts of our ADSs or ordinary shares in the public market, or the perception that these sales could occur, could adversely affect the market price of our ADSs and could materially impair our future ability to raise capital through offerings of our ADSs.
 As of December 31, 2010, we had 76,065,755 ordinary shares outstanding, including 13,492,896 Class A ordinary shares represented by ADSs.
 In addition, as of December 31, 2010, there were outstanding options to purchase 12,323,800 of our ordinary shares, including exercisable options to purchase 6,446,020 ordinary shares.
 All of the ADSs sold in our initial public offering will be freely tradable without any restriction or further registration under the U.S. Securities Act of 1933, as amended, or the Securities Act, unless held by our "affiliates" as that term is defined in Rule 144 under the Securities Act.
-All of our shares outstanding prior to in our initial public offering are "restricted securities Act or another exemption from registration.
+All of our shares outstanding prior to in our initial public offering are "restricted securities" as defined in Rule 144 under the Securities Act and, in the absence of registration, may not be sold other than in accordance with Rule 144 under the Securities Act or another exemption from registration.
 Certain of our shareholders or their transferees and assignees will have the right to cause us to register the sale of their shares under the Securities Act upon the occurrence of certain circumstances.
 See Item 6 "Directors, Senior Management and Employees-Share Ownership-Shareholders' Agreement" and Item 7 "Major Shareholders and Related Party Transactions."
 Registration of these ordinary shares under the Securities Act would result in such shares becoming freely tradable without any restriction under the Securities Act immediately upon the effectiveness of the registration.
 Sales of these registered ordinary shares in the public market could cause the price of our ADSs to decline.